2018 NBA Draft: Knicks Select Kentucky's Kevin Knox With No. 9 Pick

-GREENBURGH, N.Y.
-(CBSNewYork/AP) — The New York Knicks selected Kevin Knox with the ninth pick in the NBA draft Thursday night.
+Kevin Knox checked off those boxes.
+And so the decision-makers were comfortable using the ninth pick Thursday night on the 18-year-old forward.

+“We were set,” Mills said at the team’s training facility.
+He called Knox a “perfect fit for how we want to play.”

-The 18-year-old played one season at Kentucky, where he led the Wildcats in scoring at 15.8 points per game and 3-pointers with 57.
+Knox played one season at Kentucky, where he led the Wildcats in scoring at 15.8 points per game and 3-pointers with 57.
+Mills said the Knicks held “two or three different conversations” with John Calipari, Knox’s coach at Kentucky.

+The Knicks “did our research,” Mills said. “(We) did our due diligence.”

-He shared the SEC’s Freshman of the Year award with Alabama guard Collin Sexton, who was selected by the Cleveland Cavaliers, and was also an AP Honorable Mention on the All-America team.
+Knox shared the SEC’s Freshman of the Year award with Alabama guard Collin Sexton, who was selected by the Cleveland Cavaliers, and was also an AP Honorable Mention on the All-America team.

 At 6-foot-9 and 215 pounds, Knox shot .445 from the field, and .341 from 3-point range.